trinodb/trino/docs/src/main/sphinx/connector/kudu.rst

 The Kudu connector is compatible with all Apache Kudu versions starting from 1.0.

 If the connector uses features that are not available on the target server, an error is returned.
-Apache Kudu 1.8.0 is currently used for testing.
+Apache Kudu 1.10.0 and 1.14.0 is currently used for testing, but any intermediate or newer versions are expected to work.

 Configuration
 -------------